isikozsoy/isikozsoy.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Assesing the Quality of GitHub Copilot's Code Generation"
+title: "Assessing the Quality of GitHub Copilot's Code Generation"
 collection: publications
 permalink: /publication/2022-09-06-Assessing-the-Quality-of-GitHub-Copilot's-Code-Generation
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'